dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 - Generate and view documentation of your dbt project,
 - Leverage git and version-control your code from your browser with a couple of clicks,
 - Create and test Python models:
-  * You can compile Python models to see the full function that gets executed in your data platform,
+    * Compile Python models to see the full function that gets executed in your data platform
-  * You can see Python models in DAG in dbt version 1.3 and higher,
+    * See Python models in DAG in dbt version 1.3 and higher
-- You can't preview python models, currently,
+    * Currently you can't preview python models
 - Visualize a directed acyclic graph (DAG), and more.

 ## Prerequisites